 3. Enter Measured Values:

-Let us assume for example that you intend to check the measured values, in particular the phase voltages.
-After you have entered the "Operation" menu several submenu items are displayed.
+Let us assume that you intend to check the measured values, in particular the phase voltages.
+After you have entered the "Operation" menu several submenu items are displayed, and you enter the submenu branch "Measured Values".